MCV test featured image showing lavender-top blood tube and CBC report with MCV highlighted.

 Where Is MCV Determined?

-MCV is not made in the body like hormones or enzymes.
-Instead, it is a calculated value obtained during a laboratory analysis of your blood sample.
-Automated machines measure the total volume of red blood cells and divide it by their number to calculate the average cell size.
+MCV is not a substance produced by the body.
+It is a calculated laboratory value derived from your blood sample.
+Automated analyzers measure the total volume occupied by red blood cells and divide it by the number of cells present, resulting in an average cell size.

 Functions and Importance of the MCV Value